 ARTICLE IX.
 DUES

 The dues for this organization shall be paid on or before the day of the business session at the annual National Federation of the Blind convention.
-The amount for dues may be changed by a majority vote at the annual business session.
+The amount for dues and lifetime memberships may be changed by a majority vote at the annual business session.

 ARTICLE X. DISBURSEMENT OF FUNDS